Rod Robinson

-Roderick "Rod" Robinson (born May 17, 1976) is a former American football quarterback who played two seasons for the Las Vegas Gladiators of the Arena Football League, as well as a season in NFL Europe for the Barcelona Dragons and a season in the af2 for the Memphis Xplorers.
+Roderick "Rod" Robinson (born May 17, 1976) is an American former football quarterback who played two seasons for the Las Vegas Gladiators of the Arena Football League, as well as a season in NFL Europe for the Barcelona Dragons and a season in the af2 for the Memphis Xplorers.
 He also spent 3 years on the practice squads of the Indianapolis Colts, Philadelphia Eagles and Jacksonville Jaguars.

 Professional career

 Indianapolis Colts

-Robinson went undrafted in the 1999 NFL Draft, and signed as an undrafted free agent with the Indianapolis Colts on April 21, 1999.
+Robinson went undrafted in the 1999 NFL draft, and signed as an undrafted free agent with the Indianapolis Colts on April 21, 1999.
 He competed with Kelly Holcomb, Stoney Case and Jim Kubiak for the backup quarterback position to Peyton Manning, but failed to make the team's roster.

 Philadelphia Eagles

 On September 14, 1999, Robinson was signed to the Philadelphia Eagles' practice squad.
 He was released on October 19, 1999.

 Jacksonville Jaguars

 Robinson signed with the Jacksonville Jaguars during the 2000 offseason, and was a preseason member of the squad.
 He was released on August 22, 2000.